 Smoke – around the coast especially, the locals build bonfires even on the hottest days and these fires are designed to create smoke which helps to drive the mosquitoes away.

 Ceiling fan or air conditioning – these systems can help reduce the smell of sweat which attracts the mosquitoes to the potential victim.
 It’s a deterrent; but if the mosquitoes find you, you will be bitten.

-This count was done a few days before the end of my expedition.
-It revealed a bite rate of 5 every two days hence 100 bites for the duration.
+This count was done before the end of my expedition.
+The estimated total is a simple multiplication of the number of bites per day by the number of total days.
+It revealed a bite rate of 5 every two days hence an estimated 100 bites for the duration.

 A few years after my expedition to Goa, I asked a friend of mine who is from Mauritius and returns to the island fairly frequently, what precautions she takes before going.